scouten/ericscouten.travel/content/2025/12-25+south-korea/03-so-the-plan-was/index.md

 bounds = {sw = [13.402, 126.417], ne = [37.586, 144.807]}
 cover = "es-25c-8287"
 cover_cdn_key = "img/v1/2025/12/es-25c-8287"
+cover_alt = "An aerial view from above a scattered layer of low cumulus clouds over the Pacific Ocean, with golden late-afternoon sunlight reflecting off the water in a bright shimmering band stretching toward the horizon."
 +++

 If you've read this blog before, you know a post that starts with "So the plan was ..." is going to lead somewhere quite different from the plan.